Yehuda Poliker: Film

 Poliker's father, Jacko, told the story of his escape from Auschwitz in the 1988 film Because of That War (Hebrew: B'Glal Hamilhamah Hahi), which featured music by his son.
 The film included interviews with Yehuda Poliker.

 Book

 In 2019, Poliker's book My Shadow and I was published by Yedioth Books.
 It depicts situations and imagery from his childhood and adolescence, from the vantage point of both a child and an adult.

 Awards and recognition

 In 2012, Poliker won the ACUM Lifetime Achievement Award.
 In 2014, he received the Gold Cross of the Order of the Phoenix, one of Greece's highest awards for achievement in the arts.
-The award was presented by then-Greek ambassador to Israel, Spyridon Lampridis.
+It was presented by then-Greek ambassador to Israel, Spyridon Lampridis.

+In 2019, Poliker was selected to light a torch on Israel's 71st Independence Day ceremony.
+In 2025, he was awarded an honorary doctorate by the Hebrew University of Jerusalem, in recognition of his work, Holocaust commemoration, and social involvement, marking the university's 100th anniversary.